sli857/InvoTech_Inventory-Management-System/README.md

 - `createItem()`: Creates an Item entity and saves it to the database using `itemRepository`.
 - `createShipment()`: Creates a Shipment entity and saves it to the database using `shipmentRepository`.

-These tests ensure that the CRUD operations on the Ship entity work correctly and that the custom query methods in `ShipRepository` return the expected results.

 # Controllers

 ### Annotations